-Have you seen photos of a staircase like this floating around the Internet, maybe with books or shoes hidden in the drawers?
-It’s a fun idea to take advantage for what seems like wasted space.
-Thanks to Hausjournal.net for this great idea!
+Have you seen photos of staircases like this floating around the Internet, maybe with books or shoes hidden in the drawers?
+It’s a fun idea to take advantage of what would normally be wasted space.

-This cabinetry is under a staircase.
-Stairs enclosed by walls tend to be efficient and relatively inexpensive but can seem narrow, closed-in, and restrictive in how they don’t allow the two stories to interact with each another.
-One of our favorite things to do with stairs, of course, is make a piece of art out of them.
-It takes a keen eye for detail and great craftsmanship to create a visually interesting and functional staircase.
+Stairs enclosed by walls are usually space-efficient and inexpensive to implement, but they can seem narrow, closed-in, and restrictive in how they don’t allow the two stories to interact with each other.
+Adding these side cabinets can help with that, and can even help make a piece of art out of them.
+It takes a keen eye for detail and skilled craftsmanship to create a staircase that’s both visually interesting and functional — but it’s well worth the effort.

-Building code requires specific dimensions for the width of a staircase, the height and depth of each step, and for how open the guard rail on the side can be.
-These limitations can seem frustrating but are in place for a reason: Non-code compliant stairs can be difficult, and sometimes dangerous, to traverse.
-For this client, a custom metal artisan, Drew Kyte of Kyte Metalwerks, was commissioned to design this custom railing that is the center focal point of the home.
+Building code requires specific dimensions for the width of a staircase, for the height and depth of each step, and for how spaced out the guard rails on the side can be.
+These limitations can be frustrating but are in place for a reason: non-code-compliant stairs can be difficult and dangerous to walk on.
+And stair spindles that have openings that are too wide or too low are treacherous for both toddlers and small children, as well as older adults.